Preparing students for many roles.

 With additional education and experience, career opportunities in management and education roles become possible.

 Overall, job opportunities for LPNs and RNs are expected to be excellent.
-Employment of licensed practical nurses and registered nurses is expected to grow 22 percent from 2010 to 2020, faster than the average for all occupations.
-Average salary ranges depend on the employer and your skill level.
-Median annual earnings for LPNs were $40,380 in May 2010 and $64,690 for RNs.*
+Employment of licensed practical nurses and registered nurses is expected to grow 9 percent from 2020 to 2030, as fast as the average for all occupations.
+The average salary ranges depend on the employer and your skill level.
+Median annual earnings for LPNs were $48,820 in 2020 and $73,300 for RNs.*

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Registered Nurses, on the Internet at http://www.bls.gov/ooh/healthcare/registered-nurses.htm (visited November 18, 2021)